cpjobling/eg-150-textbook/signals_and_systems/signals/index.md

 +++ {"slideshow": {"slide_type": "notes"}}

-For the answer, refer to the lecture recording or see solved problem 1.8 in {cite}`Schaum`.
+For the answer, refer to the lecture recording or see solved problem 1.8 in {cite}`schaum`.

 +++ {"slideshow": {"slide_type": "notes"}}